 Local police department officers have the most interaction with their communities.
 City, county, and municipal officers are those who respond to 911 calls, and monitor roadways and enforce traffic laws.
 Traffic stops are the primary way most people interact with law enforcement personnel.
 Most importantly, local law enforcement, like hospitals, operate 24 hours, 7 days a week; people turn to police departments when they do not know who else to turn to.

 Current Challenges and Areas for Reform

 A series of incidents of excessive use of force in 2020, including the killings of George Floyd, Breonna Taylor, and Elijah McClain, sparked calls for more police oversight and reform.
 Mounting concern about violent crime in the U.S. has tempered some of these calls.
-In a July 2020 poll by Gallup, 58% of all Americans said that there are “major changes needed” for police reform.
-As of mid-2021, 61% of Black Americans, 41% of White Americans, and 30% of Hispanic Americans have very little or no confidence in the criminal justice system.
+In a July 2020 poll by Gallup, 58% of all Americans said that there were “major changes needed” for police reform.
+In mid-2021, 61% of Black Americans, 41% of White Americans, and 30% of Hispanic Americans reported having very little or no confidence in the criminal justice system.
 By late 2021, the share of adults who want more funding for policing in their area increased to 47%, up from 31% in June 2020.

 Misconduct & Excessive Use of Force

 Use of force is one of the greatest concerns for many Americans.
 A June 2020 PEW poll found that only 35% of Americans believe the police do a good or excellent job of “using the right amount of force.”